 PROGRAM FEES & PAYMENT DATES

-LODGING: 14 nights; shared rooms or rooms in shared apartment.
+LODGING: 17 nights; shared room or rooms in shared apartment.

 TRANSPORTATION: Students will be met at the airport and brought to artist housing.

 Meet and Greet and Farewell dinners are provided.